huggingface/blog/controlnet.md

 We welcome you to combine these different elements and share your results with [@diffuserslib](https://twitter.com/diffuserslib).
 Be sure to check out [the Colab Notebook](https://colab.research.google.com/github/huggingface/notebooks/blob/main/diffusers/controlnet.ipynb) to take some of the above examples for a spin!

 We also showed some techniques to make the generation process faster and memory-friendly by using a fast scheduler, smart model offloading and `xformers`.
-With these techniques combined the generation process should take only ~3 seconds on a V100 GPU and consumes just ~4 GBs of VRAM for a single image ⚡️
+With these techniques combined the generation process takes only ~3 seconds on a V100 GPU and consumes just ~4 GBs of VRAM for a single image ⚡️ On free services like Google Colab, generation takes about 5s on the default GPU (T4), whereas the original implementation requires 17s to create the same result!
+Combining all the pieces in the `diffusers` toolbox is a real superpower 💪

 ## Conclusion